ibm-cloud-docs/satellite/getting-started.md

 {{site.data.keyword.satellitelong_notm}} is available as a closed beta and is subject to change.
 To register for the beta, see the [product details page](https://cloud.ibm.com/satellite/beta){: external}.
 {: beta}

-In this getting started tutorial, you create your first {{site.data.keyword.satellitelong_notm}} location.
-Then, you create the location control plane with 3 compute hosts from your own infrastructure environment.
+In this getting started tutorial, you create your first {{site.data.keyword.satellitelong_notm}} location for demonstration purposes.
+Then, you create the location control plane with at least 3 compute hosts from your own infrastructure environment.
 These compute hosts can reside in an on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.

 ## Prerequisites
 {: #sat-prereqs}

-1. You must have 3 compute hosts in your own infrastructure environment that meet certain requirements, such as RHEL 7 packages, public network connectivity, and the ability to log in to the host machines and run a script.
+1. You must have at least 3 compute hosts in your own infrastructure environment that meet certain requirements, such as RHEL 7 packages, public network connectivity, and the ability to log in to the host machines and run a script.
    *  All hosts must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs).
    *  Depending on the provider, your hosts also might have [provider-specific requirements](/docs/satellite?topic=satellite-providers).
    *  3 hosts at a minimum are needed for the location control plane, for demonstration purposes.
-If you want to continue to use the location, add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.

-   If your hosts cannot meet these host and provider requirements, you cannot attach the hosts to {{site.data.keyword.satellitelong_notm}}. {{site.data.keyword.satelliteshort}} beta requirements are subject to change.
+   <p class="important">A demonstration location can run only a few resources, such as one or two small clusters.
+If you want to continue to use the location, add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.<br><br>If your hosts cannot meet these host and provider requirements, you cannot attach the hosts to {{site.data.keyword.satellitelong_notm}}. {{site.data.keyword.satelliteshort}} beta requirements are subject to change.</p>
-   {: important}

 2. You must be the {{site.data.keyword.cloud_notm}} account owner, or have the [administrator permissions permissions](/docs/satellite?topic=satellite-iam#iam-roles-usecases) to the required {{site.data.keyword.cloud_notm}} services in {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).